A Mind Forever Voyaging

-A Mind Forever Voyaging (AMFV) is a 1985 interactive fiction game designed and implemented by Steve Meretzky and published by Infocom.
+A Mind Forever Voyaging (AMFV) is an interactive fiction game designed and implemented by Steve Meretzky and published in 1985 by Infocom.
 The game was intended as a polemical critique of Ronald Reagan's politics.

+Its title comes from Book III of Wordsworth's The Prelude, describing a statue of Newton in contemplation as "the marble index of a mind for ever voyaging through strange seas of thought, alone".

 Plot

 The story is set in the United States of North America, which is similar to the real-world United States, in the year 2031.
 The player controls PRISM, the world's first sentient computer.

 PRISM is instructed by its creator, Dr. Abraham Perelman, to run a simulation of Senator Richard Ryder's "Plan for Renewed National Purpose".
 This plan is intended to address the nation's failing economy, the high teenage suicide rate, and to strengthen the nation's position in a nuclear arms race.

 PRISM simulates the life of a man called Perry Simm, ten years after the plan has gone into effect.
 The player experiences some time in Perry's life.
 The plan appears to have had positive effects.
 Based on this simulation, the plan is deemed viable and preparations are set in motion.

 However, Perelman feels that the ten-year simulation isn't enough, and makes PRISM do a simulation of the situation 20 years after the plan started, and then 30 years.
 Perelman is concerned by the simulations, but he needs more evidence to discredit the plan, as there are powerful people behind it.
 PRISM does a 40-year simulation, and with that still not quite satisfying Perelman, a 50-year simulation.
 The simulations show the situation becoming worse and worse with time.

 PRISM goes into sleep mode while Perelman is preparing to present the findings to the government.
 When it wakes up, the facility is locked down by the military.
 Senator Ryder comes into Perelman's office and starts shouting at him.
 PRISM starts recording his words.
 After Ryder has left, suspicious "maintenance workers" come to the facility and make their way to PRISM's core, but PRISM renders them harmless.
 Then a news interface becomes available, and PRISM broadcasts the recording of Ryder's intimidation.
 The plan is thoroughly discredited and Senator Ryder is publicly disgraced.